© MMXXV Harrison Bear

 still a good bet, and the driver was very helpful in

-pointing out rather more obscure places of
+pointing out rather more obscure places of interest

-interest and great places to eat.
+and great places to eat.

 We got to see an all-star opera production at the

 symphony, Richard Strauss no less.
-It was
+It was packed,

-packed, and excellent.
+and excellent.

-Boston has some great chocolate shops,
+Boston has some great chocolate shops, including

-has a tea shop.
-They have branches elsewhere
+shop.
+They have branches elsewhere too.

-you are one yourself.
-Our tip is, try to be a local.
+remember that you are one yourself.
+Our tip is, try

 There are places perhaps best avoided.
-The
+The Cheers

-morning before it opened.
+it opened.

 Although it is a busy city, there are many quiet